philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 Here lies the core of the adder.
 These macros transcode the logic behind the [full adder](<http://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder>) - the equations have been reproduced in the comments.

-These macros basically chain together the `XOR` and `AND` operators we made before, so that we can calculate the output and `Carry Out` bits from our input (the `A`, `B` and `Carry In` bits).
+These macros basically chain together the `c:XOR` and `c:AND` operators we made before, so that we can calculate the output and `Carry Out` bits from our input (the `A`, `B` and `Carry In` bits).

-To calculate an addition, we call `FULL_ADD_OUT` and `FULL_ADD_CARRY` for each output bit; the parameters are the corresponding input bits, and the `Carry Out` from the last bit.
+To calculate an addition, we call `c:FULL_ADD_OUT` and `c:FULL_ADD_CARRY` for each output bit; the parameters are the corresponding input bits, and the `Carry Out` from the last bit.
 Basically, we chain each full adder by its `Carry Out` output.
 For the first full adder, we simply pass 0 into `Carry In`.

 # Conversion